jgraley/inferno-cpp2v/src/sr/stages.md

 ### Planning Stage Four `S`

-Knowledge/database planning.
+X tree database planning.
 Central to the `VNSequence` (i.e. run once for all steps):
  - Deduce lacing intervals based on analysis of all pre-restrictions/ type-restrictions, for category ordering/index.